 "The governance of pandemics typically involves collaboration between the WHO, ministries of health and public health institutions."

 The IHR are a binding agreement under international law, and as such provide a framework for national legislation and responsible national and international action.
 But like all international law and treaties, there is no enforcement mechanism.
-Under the IHR, countries are required to strengthen eight core capacities in public health that are deemed necessary for rapid detection of and response to a disease outbreak.
+Under the IHR, countries are required to strengthen the core capacities in public health that are deemed necessary for rapid detection of and response to a disease outbreak.
 Each year countries are required to do a selfassessment of their core public health capacity, and to report the outcome of their assessment to the WHO.

 For this, the Director General can ask for a recommendation from an emergency committee set up under the auspices of the IHR, and/or from other experts from around the world.
 If the Director General decides that the event is a PHEIC, the WHO must provide emergency recommendations aimed at curbing international spread, and review those recommendations every three months until the PHEIC has been declared over.